Carry Somers

 Carry Somers (born 1966) is a British author, fashion designer, social entrepreneur, sustainability expert and campaigner.
 She is founder of Fashion Revolution global movement and was previously founder and director of Pachacuti.
-Somers is also the author of The Nature of Fashion (Chelsea Green, September 2025), a comprehensive exploration of the history of plant-based textiles and their impact on human societies and the natural environment.
+Somers is also the author of The Nature of Fashion (Chelsea Green, September 2025), a history of plant-based textiles and their impact on human societies and the natural environment.
 She is a Churchill Fellow and holds an Honorary Doctorate of Letters.

 Background

 Somers was born in Seaton, Devon in 1966 and attended Colyton Grammar School.
 She has a degree in Languages and European Studies from Southampton University, and a Masters in Native American studies from the University of Essex which presented her with the alumnus of the year award in 2009.
 Somers set up fair trade fashion brand Pachacuti in 1992 and founded Fashion Revolution in 2013.
 In July 2022, Somers was awarded an honorary doctorate by Keele University.